Department of Electrical Engineering and Department of Computer Science

 Prof. Mitra's honors include the Presidential Early Career Award for Scientists and Engineers from the White House, the highest United States honor for early-career outstanding scientists and engineers, ACM SIGDA/IEEE CEDA A. Richard Newton Technical Impact Award in Electronic Design Automation, which honors an outstanding technical contribution published at least 10 years before the presentation of the award, and the Intel Achievement Award, Intelís highest corporate honor.
 He and his students published several award-winning papers at major venues: IEEE/ACM Design Automation Conference, IEEE International Solid-State Circuits Conference, IEEE International Test Conference, IEEE Transactions on CAD, IEEE VLSI Test Symposium, Intel Design and Test Technology Conference, and the Symposium on VLSI Technology.
 At Stanford, he has been honored several times by graduating seniors "for being important to them during their time at Stanford."

 Prof. Mitra has served on numerous conference committees and journal editorial boards.
 He served on the Defense Advanced Research Projects Agency's (DARPA) Information Science and Technology (ISAT) Board as an invited member.
-He is a Fellow of the IEEE.
+He is a Fellow of the ACM and the IEEE.